arkhitech/redmine_update_reminder/README.md

 Plugin is designed to send notifications to Redmine’s users by Telegram or E-mail.

 Please help us make this plugin better telling us of any [issues](https://github.com/centosadmin/redmine_intouch/issues) you'll face using it.
+We are ready to answer all your questions regarding this plugin.

 ## Requirements